comby-tools/comby.dev/website/blog/2022-08-31-comby-with-types.md

-I've gotten this question a couple of times from my developer friends, and often they're able to nod their heads that accessing this kind of type information theoretically useful, but they really want to see concrete examples.
+I've gotten this question a couple of times from my developer friends, and often they're able to nod their heads that accessing this kind of type information is theoretically useful, but they really want to see concrete examples.
 The reality is that vast amounts of changes that simplify expressions, modernize functions, or apply lint-like fixes require type information.